Statistics Major Requirements

 Additional Math and Computing Recommendation for Students Considering a PhD

 Students who are considering eventually obtaining a PhD in statistics should take additional mathematics coursework.
 Since modern statistical work relies heavily on computers, students are also encouraged to develop skills in programming and the use of advanced statistical software.
-The Director of Undergraduate Studies and other members of the faculty can recommend courses that are likely to be most valuable for those considering graduate studies.
+The Director of Undergraduate Studies for Statistics and other members of the faculty can recommend courses that are likely to be most valuable for those considering graduate studies.

 Statistics Major Requirements for Closely Related Majors